ruslylove/compro/lectures/lect-5.md

 ## Lecture Outline

-1. Functions: Declaration, Definition, and Calling Mechanics
+1. Functions: The Building Blocks

 2.  **Recursive Functions**
+    *   **Base Cases and Recursive Steps**
+    *   Examples: Factorial and Fibonacci
+    *   Recursion vs. Iteration

-3. Variable Visibility (Scope) and Lifetime
+3. Variable Scope and Lifetime
-4. Preprocessor Directives and Macros
+4. The Preprocessor and Macros

 ---